-And scatter'd from her bower. - 23 Fair Scotia's enemies may invade,

-But not escape a plague;

-With sword, and thirst, and tears, and pest,

-With fears, and such like ague.
+23 Fair Scotia's enemies may invade, But not escape a plague; With sword, and thirst, and tears, and pest, With fears, and such like ague.

-- 24 And after enemies thrown down,

-And master'd in the war,

-Then Scotland in peace and quietness

-Pass joyful days for ever.
+24 And after enemies thrown down, the molection of And master'd in the war, Then Scotland in peace and quietness for And Pass joyful days for ever.

-But that the curious may be more fully informed concerning the aforesaid predictions, with respect to their being exactly fulfilled, they are referred to the Scottish Histories.
+But that the circious may be more fully informed concerning the aforesaid predictions, with respect to their being exactly fulfilled, they are referred to the Scottish Histories.